Gavin Pugh - A Videogame Programming Blog

 FWIW, (if you’re a gamedev), an Xbox 360 Controller seems to work ok with “Xbox One Manager”.

-Comment from Andy Pennell
+• Andy Pennell says:

 I can confirm that Windows can blue-screen if you try this with an Xbox One controller, but 360 controllers are just fine.
 The crash is under active investigation by the driver team.
 This post was super-helpful in unblocking games developers trying to work from home, thank you Gavin.